NUS-SNL/p4-traffictool/UsageWithBackend.md

 If you used any default headers then add the corresponding next layer headers to the resolveNextHeader function of the default header.

 Add the new protocols to MoonGen/libmoon/lua/proto

+Necessary changes to other files:
+-- - packet.lua: if the header has a length member, adapt packetSetLength; -- 				 if the packet has a checksum, adapt createStack (loop at end of function) and packetCalculateChecksums -- - proto/proto.lua: add PROTO.lua to the list so it gets loaded